Looking after yourself and your family

 When you are under stress, it is important that your body gets the vitamins and nutrients it needs to function properly.
 Making a point of eating healthy nutritious food is one of the simplest ways to alleviate stress.
 It can’t remove it entirely, but it can help to reduce its impact on you.

-To keep stress to a minimum, design a meal plan for the day that incorporates a big meal in the morning, something relatively light for lunch and another light meal in the evening.
+To keep stress to a minimum, design a meal plan for the day that incorporates a proper breakfast in the morning, something relatively light for lunch and another light meal not too late in the evening.

 Certain foods and drinks can aggravate stress.
 It doesn’t necessarily mean that you should avoid some of them completely, just consume them in moderation.